 Wolves were exterminated in Washington by the 1930s, but they began returning to the state from Idaho and British Columbia early this century.
 Most live in sparsely-populated northeastern Washington state.

-There have been repeated conflicts with cattle, leading to the extermination of several wolf packs in recent years.
+There have been repeated conflicts with cattle, leading to the extermination of some wolf packs.

 The state has said the wolf population grew to an estimated 145 wolves in 26 packs in 2019.
 That compared with 126 wolves in 27 packs in 2018.

 The U.S. Fish and Wildlife Service ended Endangered Species Act protection for wolves in the eastern third of the state but preserved it for those in the western two-thirds.
-Under state law, wolves are listed as endangered.
+Under state law, wolves are listed as endangered statewide.